Best Backpacking Tents In 2022

 With the Instant Backpacking Tent 4 Person from Coleman we’re going up another notch in size and, amazingly, in convenience as well.
 It’s no exaggeration to say that one average sized adult can set up this large 4 person tent in under 90 seconds.
 To be sure this is a mostly fair weather tent intended to be set up in roadside campgrounds or National Parks not on the side of a mountain in wintertime, but it fulfills its mission spectacularly.

 The Coleman Instant Tent 4 Person backpacking tent occupies the outer limits of backpacking viability due to the fact that even when packed away it’s quite bulky.
 That said, the tent itself is made of water resistant materials but you’ll need a rain fly if it really starts to come down.
 And you’ll need to buy that rain fly separately.
 (So don’t forget.)
-The real reason to buy this particular 4 person backpacking tent however, is because in under 2 minutes any adult can create a large comfortable living space for their entire party.
+The real reason to buy this particular 4 person backpacking tent, however, is because in under 2 minutes any adult can create a large comfortable living space for their entire party.
 For more practical products like this, browse our list of the best truck bed tents available right now.

 The Newdora Waterproof 3 Person backpacking tent is another tent that pretty much sets itself up.
 Unlike the Coleman 4 person tent though this backpacking tent is not so large that it’s precluded from making the trip with you into the deep woods.
 Instead, it sits low and wide and provides excellent protection from high winds and water, whether it’s falling from above or welling up from below.